UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 New York

-Home to two of the park's biggest and best attractions: The Amazing Adventures of Spider-Man - The Ride 4K3D and Terminator 2: 3-D Battle Across Time.
+The New York area is home to two of the park's best attractions: The Amazing Adventures of Spider-Man - The Ride 4K3D and Terminator 2: 3-D Battle Across Time.
 Stroll through Gramercy Park, stop for a stone oven baked pizza or Japanese food in a variety of restaurants.

 I'm a bit of a Spider-Man so always take the Spider-Man ride when I'm here.
 It begins with a public tour of The Daily Bugle newspaper, where Spider-Man's alter ego Peter Parker works.
 However, it quickly descends into an encounter with several of Spider-Man's famous super villain enemies.
-A lot of fun.
+A lot of fun - so grab it while you can.

 Terminator 2: 3-D is incredible!
 It first opened in Universal Studios Florida in 1996 and yet it remains one of the best things at the park.
 The attraction is a mini-sequel to the film Terminator 2: Judgment Day and reunites director James Cameron and stars Arnold Schwarzenegger, Linda Hamilton, Edward Furlong and Robert Patrick.